Who we are

 How it started

 The Netherlands Refugee Foundation was founded on the initiative of two World War II resistance heroes: Cees Brouwer and Gerrit Jan van Heuven Goedhart.
-From 1956, Brouwer was the driving force behind numerous campaigns to raise money for refugees.
-Brouwer worked closely with Gerrit Jan van Heuven Goedhart, the first United Nations High Commissioner for Refugees.
-They knew each other from their resistance against the Nazi-occupiers in World War II.
+From 1956 onwards, Brouwer became the driving force behind numerous campaigns to raise funds for refugees.
+He worked closely with Gerrit Jan van Heuven Goedhart, who served as the first United Nations High Commissioner for Refugees.
+The two men had known each other since their days in the resistance against the Nazi occupiers in World War II.

 The early years

 Cees Brouwer devoted his life to fight injustice and help refugees.
-He used his broad personal network to raise money.
-From 1956 this happened via Giro 999, a unique bank account number, which since has become an iconic brand in itself in the Netherlands.
-With his unwavering perseverance he managed to organise the very first nationwide fundraising campaign in 1966 that was broadcast live on television.
+He used his broad extensive network to raise money.
+From 1956 onwards this happened via the bank account Giro 999, which since has become a household name in the Netherlands.
+With his unwavering perseverance Cees managed to organise the very first nationwide fundraising campaign in 1966, broadcasted live on television.
 Many more campaigns would follow.

 The ad hoc nature of the fundraising efforts disappeared in 1976 with the establishment of Stichting Vluchtelingenhulp (the Aid for Refugees Foundation).
 In 1981 the organisation was rebranded to Stichting Vluchteling (The Netherlands Refugee Foundation).